Learning Local and Global Temporal Contexts for Video Semantic Segmentation: Local Temporal Contexts

 Instead of directly modeling global relationships, we propose to model relationships only among necessary tokens for the joint learning of static and motional contexts.
 Our CFFM technique consists of two steps.
 The first step, Coarse-to-Fine Feature Assembling (CFFA), assembles the features extracted from neighbouring frames in a temporally coarse-to-fine manner based on \textit{three observations}.
 First, the moving objects/stuff can only move gradually across frames in practice, and the objects/stuff cannot move from one position to another far position suddenly.
-Thus, the region of the possible positions of (an) moving object/stuff in a frame gradually gets larger for farther frames.
+Thus, the region of the possible positions of (a) moving object/stuff in a frame gradually gets larger for farther frames.
 In other words, for one pixel in a frame, the farther the frames, the larger the correlated regions.
 Second, although some content may change across frames, the overall semantics and environment would not change much, which means that most video content may only have a little temporal inconsistency.
-Third, the little temporal inconsistency of the ``static'' content across neighbouring frames can be easily handled by the pooling operation which is scale- and rotation-invariant.
+For statistical evidence, we compute the mIoU between the ground-truth masks of consecutive video frames on the VSPW val set~\cite{miao2021vspw}, to show that the semantic masks for consecutive frames are largely overlapped and the scene changes are thus very small from a frame to its next frame.
+The obtained mIoU is 89.7\%, proving that the objects/background move slowly from frame to frame.
+Third, the little temporal inconsistency of the ``static'' content across neighbouring frames can be easily handled by the pooling operation which is scale- and rotation-invariant, as evidenced in previous works~\cite{shelhamer2017fully,zhao2017pyramid,zhang2018context,liu2020learning}.
 Inspired by the second and third observations, a varied-size region sampling through the pooling operation in neighbouring frames can convey multi-scale contextual information.
-Therefore, the designed CFFA can perceive multi-scale contextual information (\textit{static contexts}) and \textit{motional contexts}.
+Therefore, the designed CFFA can perceive multi-scale contextual information (static contexts) and motional contexts.
 Specifically, each pixel in the target frame corresponds to a larger receptive field and a more coarse pooling in the farther frame, as depicted in \figref{fig:framework}.
 Note that the length of the sampled tokens is much shorter than that in the default self-attention.